OmniOneID/did-ca-ios/README.md

 ## Build Method
 How to compile and test your app using Xcode's default build system.
 1. Install Xcode
-    - Run Xcode and open the desired project file (.xcodeproj or .xcworkspace) by selecting File > Open from the top menu.
+    - Run Xcode and open the project file (.xcodeproj) by selecting File > Open from the top menu.
 2. Open the project
     - When the project is opened, you can check the source files, resource files, and settings files in the Project Navigator on the left side of the Xcode window.
 3. Select a simulator or actual device